-On average only about 8% of people actually achieve their New Year’s resolution.
-If you are one of those people that want to be part of the 8% and improve their health in 2014 then this article is perfect for you.
+On average, only about 8% of people actually achieve their New Year’s resolution.
+If you are one of those people that want to be part of the 8% and improve their health in this coming year, then this article is perfect for you.

 Below is a picture I created called “the stress bucket.”
 This picture depicts how the cycle of stress accumulates over time and slowly starts to deteriorate your health.
 All of stress sum-mates (adds up) from all different areas of your life.
 It’s easy to see how a little bit of stress over a lot of different areas can add up in your stress bucket.
 Stress tends to accumulate in the following categories: physical stress, emotional stress, and chemical stress.
 Below are an example of a few common stressors that tend to affect the average person: If stress goes ignored your health will inevitably break down as you can see in the viscous cycle below.

 This is the typical experience a medical doctor encounters with their average patient: